armandoborge/armandoborge/src/blog/coding-writing-commandments.md

 ### 11. Write first and always.
 Painting, music, friends, cinema, all these come afterwards.

 Make building your priority.
-Do the deep work before checking Slack, social media, or tech blogs.
-Write your code first.
+Do the deep work before checking Slack, social media or tech blogs.
+Write your code first, impact by delivering.
 The rest can wait.

 ---